Using Advance Technology and AI for Reef Restoration: Implications of Active Management to declare a Marine Protected Area in Mauritius

 Mauritius

-Underwater cameras and equipment are technological innovations that facilitates the restoration processes.
-Using cameras, we can capture the current state of our marine ecosystems and share it worldwide, using social media platforms.
+Underwater cameras and equipment are technological innovations that facilitate the restoration processes.
+Using cameras, we can capture the current state of our marine ecosystems and share it worldwide by using social media platforms.
 This allows communication between the marine scientists and the stakeholders.
 The use of underwater pictures and videos

 has made an impact on the local community, helping them achieve improved understanding of the state of conservation targets, as well as their vulnerability and resilience.